aniaje/aniaje/README.md

 <br> </br>
 I'm Front-End developer from Poland 🇵🇱, based in Warsaw, but flexible to relocate  🌎.

-- 🚧 I’m a front-end developer (junior / wannabe).
+ 🚧 I’m a front-end developer (junior / wannabe).
-- 🤔 I’ve been working as freelance web-developer, creating beautiful, responsive websites for local business
-- 🌱 Currently learning by coding in React, Next.js, vanilla JS (I'm interested in backend too, so I started to code mern apps!)
+ 🤔 I’ve been working as freelance web-developer, creating beautiful, responsive websites for local business 🌱 Currently learning by coding in React, Next.js, vanilla JS (I'm interested in backend too, so I started to code mern apps!)
-- 👯 I’m a codewars addict and I'm happy to meet on sparring anytime!
+ 👯 I’m a codewars addict and I'm happy to meet on sparring anytime!

-- 💬 Let me know If you're looking for a junior team member.
+  💬 Let me know If you're looking for a junior team member.
-- 📫 How to reach me here?  <a href="mailto:jezowskanna@gmail.com"> e-mail </a>
-- my website with projects for clients <a href="http://anaweb.site"> anaweb.site </a>
+  📫 How to reach me here?  <a href="mailto:jezowskanna@gmail.com"> e-mail </a> my website with projects for clients <a href="http://anaweb.site"> anaweb.site </a>
-- 😄 I collect exotic plants && love travelling && the nature!
+  😄 I collect exotic plants && love travelling && the nature! my <a href="https://www.instagram.com/aniaje/"> instagram </a>

 🛠️ Languages and Tools :